-The thesis option is appropriate for students interested in pursuing independent research, seeking to pursue further graduate work at the Ph.D. level, or interested in community college teaching.
+The Thesis option is appropriate for students interested in pursuing independent research, seeking to pursue further graduate work at the Ph.D. level, or interested in community college teaching.
 Students electing the thesis option will be required to register for COM 699 Thesis Completion.
 In addition, students will be required to participate in an hour long oral defense.
-Students electing the comprehensive exam option will be required to register for COM 688 in their final semester.
+All theses must conform to university standards (see "Thesis and Dissertation" guidelines available at www.Oakland.edu/gradstudy).